devonzuegel/devonzuegel.com/src/documents/posts/partials/_books_podcasts_blogs.html.md

 ## Books, podcasts, & blogs that I like ##

 Recently I've shifted away from just reading text (paper or otherwise), as I'm always trying to optimize my time and I've discovered that it's easy to find time to listen to podcasts and audiobooks throughout my day while I'm getting dressed or walking to my classes.
-Currently, some of my favorites include:
+Currently, my favorites include:

 ### Books ###